Whitby: Culture and media

 Frank Meadow Sutcliffe left a photographic record of the town, harbour, fishing and residents in late-Victorian times.
 His most famous photograph entitled "Water Rats" was taken in 1886.
 He became famous internationally as a great exponent of pictorial photography.
 He exhibited his work in Tokyo, Vienna, France, the US and Great Britain winning over 60 gold, silver and bronze medals.
 He retired in 1922 and became curator of Whitby Museum.
 The Royal Photographic Society made him an honorary member in 1935.
-A gallery of his work is located on Flowergate.
+Sutcliffe's photograph archive and collection are now at Whitby Museum.

 Pannett Park was built on land purchased by a local philanthropist and politician Alderman Robert Pannett in 1902.
 After his death in 1928, the trust he set up created a public park and art gallery.
 In 1931 Whitby Museum was built behind the gallery by the Whitby Literary and Philosophical Society.
 It holds a collection of the archaeological and social history of jet and has on display a "Hand of Glory".
 The Friends of Pannett Park, formed in 2005, successfully bid for a Heritage Lottery Fund grant to refurbish the park.

 There has been a lifeboat in Whitby since 1802 and the old boathouse, built in 1895 and used until 1957, is a museum displaying the Robert and Ellen Robson lifeboat, built in 1919.

 The ancient Penny Hedge ceremony is performed on the eve of Ascension Day commemorating a penance imposed by the abbot on miscreant hunters in the Middle Ages.
 The hunters using a knife costing a penny had to cut wood in Eskdaleside and take it to Whitby harbour where it was made into a hedge that would survive three tides.
 This tradition is carried out annually on the east side of the upper harbour.